ApryseSDK/pdftron-flutter/API.md

 config.initialPageNumber = 5;
 ```

-### Page

 #### pageChangeOnTap
 bool, defaults to true.

-Defines whether the viewer should change pages when the user taps the edge of a page, when the viewer is in a horizontal viewing mode.
+Defines whether the viewer should change pages when the user taps the edge of a page, while the viewer is in a horizontal viewing mode.

 ```dart
 config.pageChangeOnTap = true;